Milovan Kapor

-Milovan Kapor (born 5 August 1991) is a Canadian professional soccer player who last played as a centre-back for RSC Hamsik Academy.
+Milovan Kapor (born 5 August 1991) is a Canadian professional soccer player who plays as a centre-back for Hamsik Academy in 3.
+Liga East.

 Club career

 In 2012, he played in the USL Premier Development League with Bradenton Academics, and the following season with Baltimore Bohemians.
 He made his professional debut for Dukla Banská Bystrica against Spartak Trnava on 6 March 2015.
 In 2016, Kapor joined ViOn Zlaté Moravce.

 On 10 August 2020, Kapor signed with Canadian Premier League side Atlético Ottawa.
 He made his debut on August 15 against York9.

 International career

 On June 6, 2017 Kapor was named to Canada's 40-man preliminary roster for the 2017 CONCACAF Gold Cup.

+Personal life

+Kapor is the cousin of fellow soccer player Stefan Kapor.